grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 }
 {% endhighlight %}

 So that's how you can implement strategy pattern.
-It's quite easy to implement it.
+It's quite easy to implement it.<br/>
-Let's see on good sides and bad sides of this pattern.
+Let's see on good sides and bad sides of this pattern.<br/>
-So good thing is that you can create class which doesn't have to be touched every time when you want to implement new algorithm to compute your discount.
-And you don't have write those if's statements.
+So good thing is that you can create class which doesn't have to be touched every time<br/>
+when you want to implement new algorithm to compute your discount.
+And you don't have write<br/>
+those if's statements.<br/>

-From the other side, you have to know what algorithm you want to implement and you have to create new class for each discount algorithm.
+From the other side, you have to know what algorithm you want to implement and you have to<br/>
+create new class for each discount algorithm.<br/>

-Ok, and that's it what you have to know to use stategy pattern in your project.
+Ok, and that's it what you have to know to use stategy pattern in your project.<br/>
-Have fun!
+Have fun!<br/>